ErikPlachta/cs-regex-reference-guide/README.md

 ---

 > *Note: If you're looking for a resource to make it easy to lean regex while
-> followingalong with this guide, check out this  website https://regexr.com/.*
+> following along with this guide, check out this  website https://regexr.com/.*
 >> *It allows you to create regex search patterns and get live-feedback.*

 ---